 If a square has a seven on the top row and a zero on the side row, and the score is 17-10 at the designated break, the player has a winning square.

 Split up the prize pool, e.g.,10% to each quarter, 70% to the final score, how you like.

 Super Bowl props pool

-Prop bets get a lot of attention during the Super Bowl.
+Super Bowl prop bets get a lot of attention.
 This is a fun game you can put together with the most popular and enticing wagers of the day.

 Everyone gets a sheet with a designated number of prop bets on them and fills them out.
 Here’s a quick example.